On structure of regular Dirichlet subspaces for one-dimensional Brownian motion: Introduction

 \section{Introduction}

+A Dirichlet form is an analytic characterization of a symmetric Markov process and its structure means roughly its Beurling-Deny decomposition with its domain.
+The main purpose of the current paper is to describe the structure of a regular Dirichlet subspace and its orthogonal complement for 1-dimensional Brownian motion using `trace' method developed by \cite{CFJ}, through which, we may more easily observe that a Dirichlet subspace differs from the original form not only in their domains but also in Beurling-Deny decompositions, which give more information about the structure.

-Roughly speaking a regular subspace of a Dirichlet form is a subspace which is also a regular Dirichlet form on the same state space.
-The characterization of regular subspaces of Dirichlet forms is a basic problem in the theory of Dirichlet forms.
-Up to now, the only result was stated in \cite{FMG} in which a complete characterization for regular subspaces of one-dimensional Brownian motion is given.
-In fact such a regular subspace may be characterized by a measure-dense set $G$, by which we mean that $G\cap(a,b)$ has positive measure for any non-empty interval $(a,b)\subset\mathbf{R}$ and the Markov process associated with the regular subspace is the one-dimensional diffusion with scale function and speed measure being Lebesgue measure.
+Roughly speaking a regular Dirichlet subspace of a Dirichlet form is a subspace which is also a regular Dirichlet form on the same state space.
+Since a regular Dirichlet subspace corresponds to a unique symmetric Markov process, the problem of existence and characterization of regular Dirichlet subspaces of a Dirichlet form is a basic and interesting problem for us to explore in the theory of Dirichlet forms.
+This problem was raised and discussed by the second author and his co-authors in \cite{FMG}, in which a complete characterization for regular Dirichlet subspaces of one-dimensional Brownian motion was given.
+In fact such a regular Dirichlet subspace may be characterized by a measure-dense set $G$, by which we mean that $G\cap(a,b)$ has positive measure for any non-empty interval $(a,b)\subset\mathbb{R}$ and the Markov process associated with the regular Dirichlet subspace is the one-dimensional diffusion with scaling function and speed measure being Lebesgue measure.
+By the way, {a complete characterization of regular Dirichlet subspaces even} for multi-dimensional Brownian motions has not been obtained due to lack of something like scaling functions in 1-dimensional case.

-It is seen from the scale function that the process corresponding to the regular subspace moves like Brownian motion on $G$ more or less but spends almost no time on $G^c$ though it runs all over $G^c$ which has positive measure.
-It is always interesting for us to explore the precise structure of regular subspaces of one-dimensional Brownian motion.
-We are curious about how the process moves precisely on $G^c$ or what we can say about the structure of it on $G^c$.
+With the characterization at hand, it is natural to be curious about the structure of regular Dirichlet subspaces.
+It is not intuitive how a regular Dirichlet subspace differs and how the corresponding process moves because, by observing the forms, the subspace seems to be only different from the original form in their domains.
+However in the case of 1-dim Brownian motion, we may see from its scaling function that the process corresponding to the regular Dirichlet subspace moves like Brownian motion on $G$ more or less but spends almost no time on $G^c$ though it runs all over $G^c$ which has positive measure.
+We aim to find a more intuitive picture to describe the precise structure of regular Dirichlet subspaces of one-dimensional Brownian motion.